-City of Shelton 's Business License Requirements and Business and Occupation Tax (B&O)
+City of Shelton's Business License Requirements and Business and Occupation (B&O Tax)

-- Businesses with annual gross receipts of $20,000 or less are not subject to this tax; however, tax report must be filed, regardless of the amount due.
+3. Businesses with annual gross receipts of $20,000 or less are not subject to this tax.
+However, a tax report must be filed, regardless of the amount due.

-STEP 1: Apply for a City of Shelton Business License on the State of Washington Business Licensing Service
+1. Apply for a City of Shelton Business License through Washington State's Business Licensing Service.

-STEP 2: Complete the appropriate forms for the type of business and return to the City of Shelton, 525 West Cota St. Shelton, WA 98584
+2. Complete the appropriate forms for the business type and return them to the City of Shelton, 525 West Cota Street, Shelton, WA 98584.

-Home occupation: Business License Home Occupation Permit & Checklist (PDF)
+Home Occupation: Business License Home Occupation Permit and Checklist

 B&O tax is calculated on gross receipts at a rate of 0.1% for all classifications.

-- The tax return form must be completed and returned with payment of taxes on or before the last day of the next month following the end of the assigned reporting period covered by the return.
+1. The tax return form must be completed and returned with payment of taxes by the last day of the month following the reporting period.

-- Advise the City of Shelton of changes in address or ownership.
+- Advise the City of changes in address or ownership

-- Penalties and interest are due if tax returns are not filed and taxes paid by the due date.
+- Penalties and interest are due if tax returns are not postmarked by the due date